 Make no mistake: Arc'teryx remains an outdoors brand first and foremost.
 However, with the explosion of GORP in city settings over the past five years, namely in fashion's most influential circles, of course they'd be remised not to consider what the style-savvy customer wanted from a brand like them.
 Was it performance-oriented shells and other technical apparel?
 T-shirts with the Arc'teryx bird logo emblazoned across the chest?

-The second installment of the brand's new line just dropped, and, if we learned anything from the first go around, stock is limited.
+The third installment of the brand's new line just dropped, and, if we learned anything from the first and second ones, stock is limited.
 Plus, demand's sky-high.
 Act fast.